Oounce/classical-quantum-mnist/README.md

     </tr>
     <tr>
         <td>Classical_Reconstruction.ipynb</td>
-        <td>"Single-pixel images" were reconstrusted by the fully-connected network and studied the result.
+        <td>"Single-pixel images" were reconstrusted by the fully-connected network.
 The quality of reconstruction depending on the number of measurements was studied.</td>
     </tr>
     <tr>
         <td>Quantum_Classification.ipynb</td>